viktorbezdek/awesome-github-projects/README.md

 - [diffgram/diffgram](https://github.com/diffgram/diffgram) - The AI Datastore for Schemas, BLOBs, and Predictions.
 Use with your apps or integrate built-in Human Supervision, Data Workflow, and UI Catalog to get the most value out of your AI Data.
 - [0x802/MikrotikSploit](https://github.com/0x802/MikrotikSploit) - MikrotikSploit is a script that searches for and exploits Mikrotik network vulnerabilities
 - [s0md3v/Cloak](https://github.com/s0md3v/Cloak) - Cloak can backdoor any python script with some tricks.
-- [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
+- [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers identifying devices with default password 🛡️
 - [takuzoo3868/penta](https://github.com/takuzoo3868/penta) - Open source all-in-one CLI tool to semi-automate pentesting.
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A feature-rich command-line audio/video downloader
 - [fox-it/log4j-finder](https://github.com/fox-it/log4j-finder) - Find vulnerable Log4j2 versions on disk and also inside Java Archive Files (Log4Shell CVE-2021-44228, CVE-2021-45046, CVE-2021-45105)